 How to Get Your Ears to Stop Ringing After Shooting

 Next up to avoid - alcohol.
 Alcohol causes blood to flow into your inner ear, which only serves to enhance the ringing.
-So, until your ears stop singing like a choir, it's best to stick to water and avoid the hard stuff.
+So, until your ears stop ringing, it's best to stick to water and avoid the hard stuff.

 One potential avenue for relief from tinnitus, especially for those who have experienced gunshot-induced hearing loss, is Lipo-Flavonoid Plus.